aks1804/uPower_MIPS_COA_Lab/README.md

 Assignments:

-A0 - Simulate MIPS Assembly in SPIM\n
+A0 - Simulate MIPS Assembly in SPIM <br />
-A1 - uPOWER Assembler written in Python and uPOWER Simulator written in C++ A2 - MIPS and uPower ALU Design in Verilog
+A1 - uPOWER Assembler written in Python and uPOWER Simulator written in C++ <br />
+A2 - MIPS and uPower ALU Design in Verilog <br />
-A3_A4 MIPS - MIPS Datapath written in Verilog
+A3_A4 MIPS - MIPS Datapath written in Verilog <br />
-A3_A4 uPower - uPower Datapath in Verilog
+A3_A4 uPower - uPower Datapath in Verilog <br />